jfrog/terraform-provider-artifactory/docs/resources/artifactory_local_maven_repository.md

   If the groupId:artifactId:version information inside the POM does not match the deployed path, Artifactory rejects the deployment with a "409 Conflict" error.
   You can disable this behavior by setting the Suppress POM Consistency Checks checkbox.
 False by default for Maven repository

-Arguments for Maven repository type closely matches with arguments for Generic repository type.
+Arguments for Maven repository type closely match with arguments for Generic repository type.